The FiiO K3 is the company’s next-gen of their budget series desktop DAC/Amp. That means more features and still a competitive price at $109.99

 The look is a few tiers up from the E10k.
 Visually this is a great overhaul over the original in nearly every aspect.

 I am a fan of round casings such as Maudio’s designs.
-The K3 looks like a cuter version to some Maudio’s pro audio interfaces and the matte grey black finishing make it looks sleek and very industrial.
+The K3 looks like a cuter version to some Maudio’s pro audio interfaces and the matte grey-black finishing makes it looks sleek and very industrial.
 There are no cutting marks on the edges, this is very well engineered.
 However, it would be the icing on the cake if Fiio would consider using more discreet screws on the panels.

 There is a lot to toggle and on the front panel you will see: